 Dr. Allan warns that not all sore throat remedies are created equal.
 He recommends you pass on these two:

 And avoid things that can irritate your throat, including:

-Dr. Allan says to use common sense when deciding whether to seek out medical care.
-Call a doctor if you:
+Dr. Allan advises using common sense when deciding whether to seek out medical care.

-And remember, when it comes to illnesses, an ounce of prevention is worth a pound of hot toddies.
+And remember, when it comes to illnesses, an ounce of prevention is worth a pound of cure.
 Wash your hands often.
-And if you do get sick, Dr. Allan advises immediately replacing your toothbrush with a fresh, germ-free one.
+And if you do get sick, Dr. Allan recommends immediately replacing your toothbrush with a fresh, germ-free one.